 Paula Goodwin, a mom from Charleston, South Carolina, has gone viral, thanks to a video in which her son, Zachary, feeds her french fries while she breastfeeds him at a Mexican restaurant.

-The clip, which was actually recorded in June 2016 when Zachary was 18 months old, has generated more than two million views and countless comments, many from folks who can't get enough of the cute moment, proving once again that many people will respond positively to breastfeeding.
+The clip, which was actually recorded in June 2016 when Zachary was 18 months old, has generated more than 2 million views and countless comments, many from folks who can't get enough of the cute moment, proving once again that many people will respond positively to breastfeeding.

 "Teamwork makes the dream work lol," wrote one person.